 The tower transition is fixed on the foundation, and after the tubular tower section, the nacelle and rotor are installed with a small standard crane.
 Then, the Self-Erecting System (SES) is installed on the tower foundation, and one erection cycle is repeated for every frame module: the SES jaws clamp the tower, which is detached from the foundation and elevated.
 Then, the frame module is guided and fixed to the foundation interface.
 The tower is then lowered and connected to the new frame module.

-SES is designed to operate in high wind wind conditions (up to 15m/s), avoiding inoperative time periods in the WTG assembly.
+SES is designed to operate in high wind conditions (up to 15m/s), avoiding inoperative time periods in the WTG assembly.

 Breaking XXL Tower Barriers